2026 Summer Conference

 This transformative keynote empowers leaders and teams to deliver consistently excellent results through a culture of No Fail Trust®.
 Jason shares tactics, techniques, and practical tools for navigating the inevitable turbulence of life and cultivating high-flying levels of empowerment, commitment, and accountability across your organization.
 9:45 am

-Option 1: Roundtable discussions (select two from a list of topics to be announced)
+Option 1: Roundtable discussions (select two from the list)

 Option 2: Focused networking sessions (select one from a list of topics to be announced)